FREQUENTLY ASKED QUESTIONS (FAQ)

 3. What is the deposit amount required to book a Mount Kinabalu climb and the payment terms like?

-For last minute reservation made within 45 days prior to tour commencement 100% full payment is required to secure climb slots / accommodation and admission to the tour.
+- For last-minute reservations made within 45 days of the tour, 100% full payment is necessary to secure the booking.

 All bookings are subject to availability at the time of booking.